niklaskobi/django-sso/README.md

-Then next put path to this class to `settings.py`:
+Then next put the path to this class into `settings.py`:

 ```python
 SSO_EVENT_ACCEPTOR_CLASS = 'project.my_overrides.MySSOEventAcceptor'
 ```

-## Debug & develop letter
+## Debug & development notice

 All exceptions in SSO mechanism will be logged in console.

-Often occurs error, when developer running gateway and services on same host that is unworkable situation.
-When it's happens - one service drops others cookies.
-For developing/runing on one machine multiple services you should separate by hosts.
-Write in your **hosts file** lines like next:
+Note: The gateway and the services have to run on distinct domains to not mess with each others cookies.
+For development on a single machine use the `hosts` file to create multiple domains like this:

 ```hosts
 127.0.0.1	sso_gateway
 127.0.0.1	my_sso_service_1
 127.0.0.1	my_sso_service_2
 ```
-If after success authentication on the SSO-gateway system can't send event to subordinated service
+Otherwise, after successful authentication at the SSO gateway the system can't send the event to it's subordinated service.
+For upmost three different services you can also make use of localhost, 127.0.0.1 and 0.0.0.0 as distinct domain names. :)

-If after redirect back to service after authorization in gateway occurs any error, user will redirected url `/?sso_broken_token=true` on subordinated service.
+If an error occurs after the authorization at the gateway, the user will be redirected to `/?sso_broken_token=true` at the subordinated service.

-If user redirected from subordinated service to gateway and successfully authorized on it but the gateway catch error while casting event - user will redirect to gateway page with url `/__welcome/fallback=true`.
+In case the authorization was successful but an error is caught while emitting the event the user will be redirected to the gateway page with url `/__welcome/fallback=true`.

 # SSO with non-Django project